 Advertisement

 For another way to aid your digestion, see our list of high fibre foods or read our health editor's guide to how to support your gut health.
-Discover 10 gut health foods, the top health and wellness trends for 2024 and how to eat 30 plants a week.
-Now try our best bean recipes.
+Discover 10 gut health foods, the top health and wellness trends for 2024, what to eat before and after a run and how to eat 30 plants a week.
+Now try our best bean recipes and more nourishing recipes that help pack in your 30 plants.

 How does fibre benefit your gut health?